-Powered by local stores, JOKR joins the 15 min grocery race with a $170M Series A – TechCrunch
+Powered by local stores, JOKR joins the 15-min grocery race with a $170M Series A – TechCrunch

 JOKR’s pitch is that it enables small local businesses to sell their goods, sourced from other local businesses, via the platform, thus expanding their reach without the need for complex logistics and delivery networks on their own.
 But that local aspect also builds sustainability into the model.

-Hans Tung, Managing Partner at GGV Capital, and newly appointed member of JOKR’s board said: “Ralf has put together an all-star team for food delivery that will transform the retail supply chain.
+Hans Tung, managing partner at GGV Capital and newly appointed member of JOKR’s board, said: “Ralf has put together an all-star team for food delivery that will transform the retail supply chain.
 The combination of food delivery experience and the sophisticated data capabilities that optimizes inventory allocation and dispatch, set JOKR apart.
 We look forward to working with the team on their mission to make retail more instant, more democratic, and more sustainable.”

-JOKR is joining other fast-delivery grocery providers like Gorillas and Getir in providing a 15 minute delivery time for supermarket and convenience products, pharmaceuticals, but also ‘exclusive’ local products that are not available in regular supermarkets.
+JOKR is joining other fast-delivery grocery providers like Gorillas and Getir in providing a 15-minute delivery time for supermarket and convenience products and pharmaceuticals, but also “exclusive” local products that are not available in regular supermarkets.
 Although, so far, it only has an app on Google Play.

 Speaking at an interview with me Wenzel said: “We are close to the equivalent of Instacart, strongly grocery focused.
-Our offering is significantly broader than the ones of Gorillas because we’re not only focusing on convenience and all kinds of different grocery categories, we’re getting closer to a supermarket offering, so the biggest competing element would be the traditional supermarkets, the offline supermarkets, as well as online grocery propositions.
+Our offering is significantly broader than the ones of Gorillas’ because we’re not only focusing on convenience and all kinds of different grocery categories, we’re getting closer to a supermarket offering, so the biggest competing element would be the traditional supermarkets, the offline supermarkets, as well as online grocery propositions.
 We are vertically integrating and hence procuring directly, cutting out middlemen and building our own distribution warehouses.”